maximnl/mais/docs/overview.md

 Welcome to MAIS documentation.
 # Motivation
-Any business operations today relies on periodic reports for the dayly or strategic decisions.
-Reporting process is analytically complex processs that invloves many adhoc steps.
-MAIS is a time series data framework written in T-SQL aiming to simplify, enrich, speed up and support periodic legacy reports through out their life cycle.
+Business operations/finance rely on periodic reports for evaluations and meetings/decision support purposes.
+Such high level reports invlove centralized datawarehouses.

+?>Data warehouses provide a powerful centralized solution for reporting, but the main benefits are lost if additional data is required.

-Periodic reporting/dashboarding context as opposed to detailed/ad hoc analytical reports,  differs in a number of ways:
+Periodic reports/dashboards context as opposed to detailed/ad hoc analytical reports,  differs in a number of ways:
 - involves cross references such as targets/budget/forecast or last year data,
 - enrichtes and combines factual information from different systems with ratios, FTE, capacity,
-- requires legacy, a continious history of data, or versions of data,
+- requires legacy, a continious history of data, versions of data,
-- invlove integration of keyless data and user files.
+- invlove integration of keyless data and even custom user files.

-To address these issues there are two major approaches: a datawarehousee and data modeling within the reports.

-?>Data warehouses provide a powerful centralized solution for reporting, but the main benefits are lost if additional data is required or data is added or modified within the reports hindering a direct access to this data.

-While data warehouses is a well established and centralized approach, in practice it is less agile and expensive.
-In many situations a reporting team will compensate for the missing information by building own data models in Power BI or other reporting tools.
-While such island data solutions are agile and fast to build, they may islolate data from other processes and reduce stability and complience.
+A fully centralizeed approach may lead to various bottlenecks as in IT infrustructure, management or ICT staff availability.
+A decentralized alternative is to pull data directly from data hubs or independent data sources.
+However, such bold decentralized approach is easily disrupted by source data changes, issues with data integration.

-# MAIS: a time series data warehouse
+# MAIS: a time series data product

+MAIS approach is based on time series data as a product model.
+Data as a product is a decentralized architecture which is stable, rich with metadata and enables an easy access to data.
+Time series format is a natural form for periodic reportinng beacause it often combines time periods, actuals and forecasting.

-MAIS approach is based on time series data model.
-Because the data structure does not change over time this creates *** two major benefits *** for reporting applications:
+MAIS*** major benefits *** for reporting applications:

 Single source
 :Alignes data, processing and documenation together.
 A time serie or a set of series can be accessed by unique business names.
 This enables search, documentation or any computational combinations of series on signle charts/tables/dashboards.
 Agile
-:Data for the time series can be documented, reviewed and processed in an independent manner.
-The time series can be individually managed, documented, shared, secured or audited by the business in an agile (a step wise) manner.
+:Data for the time series can be documented, reviewed and processed in an independent/parallel manner.
+The time series can be managed, documented, shared, secured or audited by the business in an agile (a step wise) and fully decentralized manner.

-MAIS is a practical data strategy to reduce the overal complexity of the reporting process.
-A reporting team can centralize and manage frequent configuration like changes by themselves.
-ICT enables centralized intagration of less structured user data and data with challenging integration  requirements.
+MAIS is a practical data strategy to reduce the overal complexity and centralization of the reporting process and support decentralized approaches with metadata and out of the box features in a data as a product manner.
+* A reporting team centralizes and manages metadata for aggregations, ETL configuration and business/reporting items names changes.
+* ICT team enables centralized and **continious** integration of less structured (user) data or data with challenging integration requirements.
 The business operations can centralize essential management data in a legal storage with a transparant and user friendly access to it.
+* Business analysts gain an audited and fast read from a light data storage with data modelingless access to aggreagated data which spans critical reporting items with forecasts, many years of actuals history

 # Foreword